Anisotropic chiral cosmology: exact solutions: Quantum Approach

 \section{Quantum Approach}

-On the Wheeler-DeWitt (WDW) equation there are a lot of papers dealing with different problems, for example in \cite{Gibbons}, they asked the question of what a typical wave function for the universe is.
-In Ref. \cite{Zhi} there appears an excellent summary of a paper on quantum cosmology where the problem of how the universe emerged from big bang singularity can no longer be neglected in the GUT epoch.
+Works related to the Wheeler-DeWitt (WDW) equation and the problems that tackles are extensive, for example in Ref. \cite{Gibbons}, the question of what a typical wave function for the universe is, is addressed.
+In Ref. \cite{Zhi} an excellent summary is presented on quantum cosmology, where the problem of how the universe emerged from big bang singularity can no longer be neglected in the GUT epoch.
 On the other hand, the best candidates for quantum solutions become those that have a damping behavior with respect to the scale factor, since these allow to obtain good classical solutions when using the WKB approximation for any scenario in the evolution of our universe \cite{HH,H}.

 In this section we present the quantum version of the classical anisotropic cosmological models studied above along with its solutions.
 Since we already have the classical Hamiltonian density, the quantum counterpart can be obtained making the usual replacement $\rm \Pi_{q^\mu}=-i\hbar \partial_{q^\mu}$.
-First we modified the classical Hamiltonian density (\ref{second-hamibianchi}) in order to consider the factor ordering problem between the function $\rm e^{-3\Omega}$ and its moment $\rm \pi_u$, introducing the linear term as $\rm e^{-3u}\pi_u^2 \to e^{-3u}\left[\pi_u^2 +Qi\hbar \pi_u \right]$ where Q is a real number that measure the ambiguity in the factor ordering.
+First we modified the classical Hamiltonian density (\ref{second-hamibianchi}) in order to consider the factor ordering problem between the function $\rm e^{-3\Omega}$ and its moment $\rm \pi_u$, introducing the linear term as $\rm e^{-3u}\pi_u^2 \to e^{-3u}\left[\pi_u^2 +Qi\hbar \pi_u \right]$ where Q is a real number that measures the ambiguity in the factor ordering.